alex-lvl/git-practice/README.md

 #### Scenario

-Let's assume we commited commit(C) with some changes to an html file along with adding a javascript file in the `Master Branch`.
+Let's assume we commited commit(C) with some changes to an html file in the `Master Branch`.
 These changes needed to be in a dedicated branch called `Feature-Branch`.
 For this scenario, we can use `git reset HEAD^` so that we can stash the changes and branch off from commit(B) to the `Feature-Branch`.

 ```
 Master Branch